 Forty-seven species are included in the genus Periplaneta, none of which are endemic to the U.S. (Bell and Adiyodi 1981).
-The American cockroach, P. americana, was introduced to the United States from Africa as early as 1625 (Bell and Adiyodi 1981).
+The American cockroach, Periplaneta americana, was introduced to the United States from Africa as early as 1625 (Bell and Adiyodi 1981).
 The American cockroach has spread throughout the world by commerce.
-The cockroach is often found residing indoors as well as outdoors.
 It is found mainly in basements, sewers, steam tunnels, and drainage systems (Rust et. al. 1991).
-This cockroach is readily found in commercial and large buildings such as restaurants, grocery stores, bakeries, and where food is prepared and stored.
-The American cockroach is rarely found in houses, however after heavy rain infestations of the cockroach can occur in homes.
+This cockroach is readily found in commercial and large buildings such as restaurants, grocery stores, bakeries, and anywhere food is prepared and stored.
+The American cockroach is rarely found in houses, however infestations can occur after heavy rain.
 They can develop to enormous numbers, greater than 5,000 sometimes being found in individual sewer manholes (Rust et. al. 1991).

-Egg: Females of the American cockroach lay their eggs in a hardened, purseshaped egg case called an ootheca.
-About one week after mating the female produce an ootheca and at the peak of her reproductive period, she may form about two ootheca per week (Bell and Adiyodi 1981).
-The females on average produce an egg case about once a month for ten months laying 16 eggs per egg case.
-The female deposits the ootheca near a source of food by either simply dropping it or gluing it to a surface with a secretion from her mouth.
+Eggs: Females of the American cockroach lay their eggs in a hardened, purse-shaped egg case called an ootheca.
+About one week after mating the female produces an ootheca and at the peak of her reproductive period, she may form two oothecae per week (Bell and Adiyodi 1981).
+The females on average produce one egg case a month for ten months, laying 16 eggs per egg case.
+The female deposits the ootheca near a source of food, sometimes gluing it to a surface with a secretion from her mouth.
 The deposited ootheca contains water sufficient for the eggs to develop without receiving additional water from the substrate (Bell and Adiyodi 1981).
 The egg case is brown when deposited and turns black in a day or two.
-A typical egg case contains about 14 to 16 eggs.
 It is about 8 mm long and 5 mm high.

-Larva or Nymph: The nymphal stage begins when the egg hatches and ends with the emergence of the adult.
+Nymph: The nymphal stage begins when the egg hatches and ends with the emergence of the adult.
 The number of times an American cockroach molts varies from six to 14 (Bell and Adiyodi 1981).
 The first instar American cockroach is white immediately after hatching then becomes a grayish brown.
-After molting instars of the cockroach nymphs are white and then become a uniformly reddish-brown with the posterior margins of the thoracic and abdominal segments being a darker color.
-Wings are not present in the nymphal stages and wig pads become noticeable in the third or fourth instar.
+After molting, subsquent instars of the cockroach nymphs are white and then turn reddish-brown, with the posterior margins of the thoracic and abdominal segments being a darker color.
+Wings are not present in the nymphal stages and wing pads become noticeable in the third or fourth instar.
 Complete development from egg to adult is about 600 days.
 The nymphs as well as the adults actively forage for food and water.

 Figure 2.
 Fifth, sixth and seventh instar nymphs of the American cockroach, Periplaneta americana (Linnaeus).
 Photograph by Paul M. Choate, University of Florida.

-Adult: The adult American cockroach is reddish brown in appearance with a pale-brown or yellow band around the edge of the pronotum.
+Adult: The adult American cockroach is reddish brown with a pale brown or yellow band around the edge of the pronotum.
 The males are longer than the females because their wings extend 4 to 8 mm beyond the tip of the abdomen.
 Males and females have a pair of slender, jointed cerci at the tip of the abdomen.
-The male cockroaches have cerci with 18 to 19 segments while the female has 13 to 14 segments.
+The male cockroaches have cerci with 18 to 19 segments while the females’ cerci have 13 to 14 segments.
 The male American cockroaches have a pair of styli between the cerci while the females do not.

 Figure 3.
 Adult male American cockroach, Periplaneta americana (Linnaeus).
 Photograph by P.G.
 Koehler, University of Florida.